Should I Get an Electric Wheelchair or Mobility Scooter?

 For outdoor use, you'll need a mobility device that:

-Can handle uneven terrain
+• Handles uneven terrain

-Can drive for long distances on a single charge
+• Drives for long distances on a single charge

-Offers a higher maximum speed
+• Offers a higher maximum speed

-Has a higher weight capacity (for carrying bags)
+• Has a higher weight capacity (for carrying bags)

 Transportability

 If you are planning to travel with your electric wheelchair or mobility scooter, make sure you choose a model with batteries that are TSA-approved.
-Whether you have a mobility scooter or electric wheelchair, airlines will transport your mobility device for free.
+Whether you have a mobility scooter or an electric wheelchair, airlines will transport your mobility device for free.

 For transporting the mobility device in or on a motor vehicle, you might need a model that comes apart to fit in the car or van's storage space.
 If you need a more heavy-duty model that doesn't come apart, researching how to transport a mobility scooter and how to transport an electric wheelchair beforehand will assist you in your planning.